stjet/hedgeblog/posts/ryuji_docs.md

 # Usage Examples
 Check Ryuji's [tests](https://github.com/jetstream0/hedgeblog/blob/master/tests.ts) for more examples.

 There is a real world example in [hedgeblog's code](https://github.com/jetstream0/hedgeblog).
-For a syntax example, look in the `templates` [directory](https://github.com/jetstream0/hedgeblog/tree/master/templates), or an API example in `saki.ts` and `index.ts`.
+For a syntax example, look in the `templates` [directory](https://github.com/jetstream0/hedgeblog/tree/master/templates), or an API example in `saki.ts` and `index.ts`. [pla-den-tor](https://github.com/stjet/pla-den-tor) is another of my projects where Ryuji is used.